 Top things to do in Baracoa, Cuba

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Baracoa.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Baracoa.

 Stroll around the city center early in the morning

 Even a short walk through the streets of Baracoa makes it obvious this city isn’t much about impressive colonial architecture (unlike Trinidad and Havana) but more about the atmosphere and its people.
-From the very early hours the locals gather around the park in front of the Cathedral ready for a game of chess or domino.
-It’s the perfect place to meet locals or fellow travelers since this place is quite busy in the morning.
+From the very early hours, the locals gather around the park in front of the Cathedral ready for a game of chess or domino.
+It’s the perfect place to meet locals or fellow travelers, since this part of the town is quite busy in the morning.

-Book a day excursion at the tour agency
+Book a day excursion at a tour agency

-There are several tour agencies around the city center all of them offering almost the same excursion packages.
-Book the one that combines cocoa plantations and cocoa production tour, quick stay at Bahia de Mata, visit to the canyon of Yumuri river together with a river swim and the lazy time at the beach after all.
-Check out the few agencies since the prices can vary from 15 to 25 CUC.
+There are several tour agencies around the city center, and all of them offer almost the same excursion packages.
+Book the one that combines cocoa plantations and cocoa production tour, a quick stay at Bahia de Mata, a visit to the canyon of the Yumuri River together with a river swim and some lazy time at the beach.
+Check more than one agency before you book, since prices can vary from 15 to 25 CUC.
 It’s recommended to book a tour online or via phone call at least a day in advance.

-Learn about the cocoa production and try the original Cuban chocolate
+Learn about the cocoa production and try some original Cuban chocolate

-Even if you don’t book a day excursion (which is recommended) make sure you find your way to the farmer’s house to see (and taste) the whole process of chocolate production.
-During the lesson you’ll get the chance of tasting all of the cocoa products including the original Cuban chocolate and the chocolate milk.
-Don’t get surprised it the chocolate doesn’t taste exactly as the one you buy at the supermarket.
+Even if you don’t book a day excursion (which is recommended), make sure you find your way to a farmer’s house to see (and taste) the whole process of chocolate production.
+During the lesson, you’ll get a chance to taste all of the cocoa products, including the original Cuban chocolate and chocolate milk.
+Don’t be surprised if the chocolate doesn’t taste exactly as the one you buy at the supermarket.

-The legend of the river Yumuri tells that the Indian families rather choose jumping from the cliff into the Yumuri river and dying with dignity, than to be enslaved by the Spanish Conquistadores.
-While jumping they were screaming “Yumuri”.
-The tour of the Yumuri river includes a boat ride through the 180 m deep canyon and a swim in the clear, refreshing river water on the way.
+The legend of the Yumuri tells the story of native families who chose jumping from the cliff into the river and dying with dignity over being enslaved by Spanish conquistadores.
+While jumping, they would scream “Yumuri”.
+The tour of the Yumuri river includes a boat ride through the 180 m deep canyon and a swim in the clear, refreshing river water along the way.

-Most of the tours will stop at Playa Manglito beach – gorgeous, quite tropical, sandy beach.
-Even if not you can get a taxi and go there by yourself.
-The beach is not as crowded as many other beaches around Baracoa and it mostly attracts only local people.
-It’s a great place to enjoy a couple of mojitos in the shade of a palm tree or have a lunch at the restaurant just next to the sea.
+Most of the tours will stop at Playa Manglito – a gorgeous, quite tropical, sandy beach.
+Even if they don’t, you can get a taxi and go there by yourself.
+The beach is not as crowded as many other beaches around Baracoa, and it mostly attracts only locals.
+It’s a great place to enjoy a couple of mojitos in the shade of a palm tree or have lunch at the restaurant just next to the sea.

 Try the seafood in coconut milk

-Whether you decide to stay at the beach or to get back to the city, you’re probably super hungry by now.
+Whether you decide to stay at the beach or get back to the city, you’re probably super hungry by now.
 Since this coastal city offers a wide variety of super cheap seafood, it would be a real miss not to try it.
-Baracoa is famous for its grilled lobster (shrimps or fish) prepared in the coconut milk.
-It’s the specialty of this specific region and can’t be found in the rest of the country.
+Baracoa is famous for its grilled lobster (or shrimps or fish) prepared in coconut milk.
+It’s the specialty of this specific region, so it can’t be found in the rest of the country.

 In Casa del Cacao, try one of many chocolate drinks

-Casa del Cacao serves many cacao drinks including a hot chocolate with rum.
-If you always doubt between those two, maybe it’s time to try them mixed together.
+Casa del Cacao serves many cacao drinks including hot chocolate with rum.
+If you always have to choose between those two, maybe it’s time to try them mixed together.

 There are not that many bars and clubs in Baracoa, and they are all located close to one another.
-Check out Casa de la Trova next to the Cathedral square, if you’re interested in learning some salsa moves or just want to enjoy some good vibes.
-If you’re more into seeing professional dance head to the La Terraza – it’s a huge open-air terrace that host dance shows and contests.
-After the show the whole terrace becomes a huge dance area.
+Check out Casa de la Trova next to the Cathedral Square if you’re interested in learning some salsa moves or just want to enjoy some good vibes.
+If you’re more into seeing professional dance, head to the La Terraza – it’s a huge open-air terrace that hosts dance shows and contests.
+After the show, the whole terrace becomes a huge dance area.